pardeevpatti08/SOS-Relay/README.md

 - Lock the app in Recent Apps if supported to prevent the system from killing it.

 ## Message schema (example)
-Example SOS payload the app sends between peers and to the backend:
 ```json
 {
   "id": "uuid-or-token",